Is Writing Important?

 Children Can Enjoy Writing

 Just one week ago, I received this feedback from a parent.
-I’d only been working with her son for a mere 3 weeks.
+She wrote this email after 3 consecutive Friday morning classes.
 (I will change names for security purposes.)

 While it’s not favored, I believe writing can be fun and made easier for students.
 That’s why I created this website, to relay strategies and ideas that help build confidence in young writers early on.